 Working with leading cannabinoid scientists around the world, GW has continued to explore the potential of a range of novel cannabinoid molecules in a number of distinct therapeutic areas including epilepsy, glioma, and schizophrenia.

 GW’s lead product is a liquid formulation of highly purified CBD.
-In June 2018, the FDA approved this product as EPIDIOLEX® (cannabidiol) for the treatment of seizures associated with Lennox-Gastaut syndrome (LGS) or Dravet syndrome, two rare and particularly difficult to treat forms of epilepsy, in patients 2 years and older and the DEA designated it as a Schedule V controlled substance, the least restrictive schedule.
+In June 2018, the FDA approved this product as EPIDIOLEX® (cannabidiol) for the treatment of seizures associated with Lennox-Gastaut syndrome (LGS) or Dravet syndrome in patients 2 years of age and older, two rare and particularly difficult to treat forms of epilepsy.
+The DEA has descheduled EPIDIOLEX.
 The product was launched in November 2018 and is now available by prescription only in the U.S.

 This product also received approval in the EU by the European Medicines Agency (EMA) under the tradename EPIDYOLEX® for use as adjunctive therapy of seizures associated with Lennox Gastaut syndrome (LGS) or Dravet syndrome, in conjunction with clobazam, for patients 2 years of age and older.* GW is currently evaluating additional clinical development programs in other orphan seizure disorders and autism spectrum disorders.

 GW’s focus is to bring novel, cannabinoid-based prescription medicines to patients in areas of serious unmet need and in which our medicines have the potential to make a real difference to their quality of life.
 Through the combination of rapid cost-effective product development that addresses these unmet needs, GW seeks to maximize the value of its product development opportunities and shareholder returns.